 The archaeological park is split into two sections, divided by the road.
 There's a big parking lot where you can park for a small fee.
 There you'll find the ticket office, souvenir stands, a bar, restrooms, and the entrance to one section of the park, the area di Zeus.
 Across the street is a second section, Collina dei Templi, where you'll find the most complete temple remains lined up on a ridge, another bar, and restrooms.
 There's also a ticket booth and entrance at the opposite end of the Collina dei Templi section.

-Further up the road toward town is the very good Regional Archaeology Museum with a few more ruins near it.
-There's a free (as of 3/08) parking lot just past the museum.
+Further up the road toward town is the Regional Archaeology Museum with a few more ruins near it.
+Here are more can't-miss sights:

 - The Temple of Herakles, Ercole, is the oldest of the temples still standing, dating to around 500BC.
 It's the first temple you come to when entering the Collina dei Templi section from the large car park.